Our Essential Services

-There are many financial and health-related benefits of moving to Germany can be a great option for you.
-Although contributions to social security are quite high (employees typically contribute 21% of their gross annual income), you’ll be thankful if ever you need to receive medical attention.
+There are many potential financial, health, and societal reasons why moving to Germany can be a great option for you.
+Although contributions to social security are quite high (employees typically contribute 21% of their gross annual income), you will be thankful if you ever need to receive medical attention.
 With around 1,000 public hospitals, Germany’s healthcare system is very reliable and efficient.